logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

     :align: center
     :figclass: align-center

-    Select a project to share the Data Set with
+    Select a project to share the Data Set with.

 To complete the sharing process, a Data Owner in the target project has to click on the shared Data Set, and then click on ``Accept`` to complete the process, ``Reject`` to reject the shared Data Set or ``cancel`` for no